giga1699/GCTools/README.txt

 Future of GCTools
 	The future of GCTools at this moment is unknown.
 Open-source developers are still needed to help contribute to the project, and the project is still lacking some major features.
-	You may check on the status of GCTools at the project's website, http://www.gigacreations.net/ Contributing to GCTools
+	You may check on the status of GCTools at the project's website, http://www.gigacreations.net/ GCTools file version scheme
+	The version scheme for individual files uses 3 groups (Version: X.X.X).
+They are explained as follows:
+1. First group
+1. This is the overall file version.
+2. An integer greater than zero (0) indicates that everything in the file has been stabilized at one point.
+Please refer to the following groups for more information about this.
+2. Second group
+1. This indicates how many classes in the current file are stable.
+2. An integer of zero (0) means that no class is fully stable yet.
+3. An integer greater than zero (0) means that this many classes in the file are stable.
+4. This does not provide what classes are currently stable.
+Please refer to the change log for that information.
+3. Third group
+1. This is a revision number.
+2. It is not always updated (everyone forgets things sometimes), and thus shouldn't be relied upon.
+3. Basically, the higher the revision number, the greater likelihood that a particular class is almost stable.
+Contributing to GCTools
 	Contributions to the code of GCTools are always welcome.
 This is why we have released the code under the GPL v3 license.
 If you haven't already, feel free to fork our project on the GitHub site.
 	Additionally, if you'd like to become a long-term contributor to GCTools, please send us an e-mail at webmaster@gigacreations.net with some more information about you so we can add you as a contributor to the GitHub repository.